 Homeless cats and dogs are everywhere.
 In every town, in every state, and in every country.
 There are so many homeless pets that animal shelters simply do not have the space or resources to help them all.
 And there are never enough homes.
 Even if every home in our country adopted a pet, there would still be millions more in need of a home.

-Fortunately, there is an easy, effective and very humane solution to this problem.
-Spaying and neutering pets prevents unwanted litters, which means fewer cats on the streets and fewer cats entering shelters or facing possible euthanasia in an overcrowded shelter.
+Fortunately, there is an easy and effective solution to this heartbreaking problem.
+Spaying and neutering pets prevents unwanted litters, which means fewer pets on the streets and fewer pets facing a miserable life as a stray, or facing euthanasia in an overcrowded shelter.

-The SPCA Veterinary Care Center makes it affordable and easy to have cats, and dogs, spayed or neutered, as well as offering complete veterinary care.
-The Center is open Tuesday - Friday from 1:00 pm until 4:00 pm for walk-ins, and Saturdays 9:00 am until 3:00 pm.
+Our Veterinary Care Center makes it affordable and easy to have pets spayed or neutered, as well as offering complete veterinary care including exams, x-rays, medical emergencies, surgical procedures and dental care.
+The Center is open Tuesday - Friday from 10:00 am until 4:00 pm for walk-ins, and Saturdays 9:00 am until 3:00 pm.
 Spay/neuter surgeries are scheduled Tuesday - Friday.
-Prices are very affordable and voucher programs are available for those who qualify.
+Call them today at 803-648-6863 to make your appointment for this week!

-Now let's get back to counting those 180 homeless cats already in our shelter.
+Now let's get back to counting those 112 homeless cats already in our shelter.
 They need homes!
-We're running a couple of adoption specials right now to help make it even more affordable for you to open your heart and your home to a new feline friend.
+Only you can help with that, and we're running a couple of adoption specials right now to help make it even more affordable for you to open your heart and your home to a new feline friend.

 Sarah Neikam is the Marketing Director for the SPCA Albrecht Center for Animal Welfare.
 She is an Aiken native and has been with the SPCA since 2012.
-Sarah lives in Graniteville with her family which includes three adopted cats: Bastian, Luna and Grady, who are all living happy, loved lives thanks to the efforts of the SPCA.
+Sarah lives in Graniteville with her husband, Tom, mother, Cheryl and three adopted cats: Bastian, Luna and Grady.